0x26res/beavers-examples/03_aiven/README.md

 jq -r '"export SCHEMA_REGISTRY_URI=\"" + .connection_info.schema_registry_uri + "\""' .secrets/kafka.json
 ```

-Also, you need to create topics `ticker` and `status` in the Aiven UI.
+Also, you need to create topics `ticker` and `status` in the Aiven web console.

 ### Publish Coinbase's Market Data on Kafka